Diego-Ibarra/ship_mapper/docs/sphinx/installation.rst

 dedicated to run `ship_mapper`.

-Once your dedicated environment is creates, `activate` it, and install a couple of dependencies that do not install by defaul:
+Once your dedicated environment is created, `activate` it, then install a couple of dependencies that do not install by defaul:

+Install ``basemap`` and ``basemap-data-hires`` mapping libraries.

 In console...